sakai-mirror/sakai/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 failing or poorly written tests (those that don't clean up after themselves) may leave garbage data in your DB.
 Using an in-memory hsql database is recommended.

-5) Integration tests run as a postGoal to a Sakai deploy.
-Set the build property 'maven.itest' to true, either in your ~/build.properties or on the command line, and override the directive in the test harness that skips running tests.
+5) Integration tests run as a standalone maven goal named 'itest'.
+It can only be run on a fully built and deployed Sakai.
+When running 'itest ', you must also override the directive in the test harness that skips running these tests during a normal build (since the tests will fail if the full deployment is not in place).

-maven -Dmaven.itest=true -Dmaven.test.skip=false dpl

-Of course, the 'sakai' goal also runs a 'dpl', so you could just as easily run:

-maven -Dmaven.itest=true -Dmaven.test.skip=false sakai
+maven -Dmaven.test.skip=false itest

 --------------------------------------------------------------------------------